 Whenever we fire up the grill, The Grillmaster cooks two steaks.
 We split one for a meal, then split the other for a second meal.
 We’ve found we can eat red meat and still stay healthy if we limit our portion sizes and don’t have it too often.
-This is one of the meals we fix with leftover steak.
+Grilled Steak Quesadillas with Goat Cheese is one of the meals we fix with leftover steak.

-This recipe is from Tom Valenti’s You Don’t Have to Be Diabetic to Love This Cookbook, which is quickly becoming one of my favorite cookbooks.
-I’ll provide a more complete review of this book next week.
+This recipe is from Tom Valenti’s You Don’t Have to Be Diabetic to Love This Cookbook (affiliate link), which is quickly becoming one of my favorite cookbooks.
+Check out my review.

 Heat oil in skillet over medium-high heat.
 Add onions and cook, stirring occasionally, until they are soft and brown, about 15 minutes.
 If the pan starts to get dry, reduce heat to medium-low and/or add a little bit of water.
 Remove from heat.